-Following the balance of payments crisis in 1991-92, wide ranging reforms were initiated in almost all the spheres of the economy including real sector, external sector, agricultural and industrial sectors, macroeconomic policy, public sector disinvestment etc. The objectives of the financial sector reforms were to bring greater efficiency and competitiveness in all the spheres of the economy.
+Following the balance of payments crisis in 1991-92, wide ranging reforms were initiated in almost all the spheres of the economy including real sector, external agricultural industrial sector. and sectors. macroeconomic policy, public sector disinvestment etc. The objectives of the financial sector reforms were to bring greater efficiency and competitiveness in all the spheres of the economy.